manschloemark/standup/README.md

   - After a break interval ends the program will automatically start the next work interval
   - Set this to 0 if you want to manually start the next work interval
 - Interval Queues  :
   - Break up the monotony with interval queues.
-Instead of alternating between one focus interval and one break interval you can plan multiple focus and break intervals, each with different reminders, to keep things fresh.
+Instead of alternating between one focus interval and one break interval you can plan multiple focus and break intervals, each with different reminders and durations to keep things fresh.
   - This feature makes it possible to implement the Pomodoro Technique, for example.

 ### Customize reminders
-- Reminder Type    : choose what happens at the end of a work interval
+- Reminder Types    : choose what happens at the end of a work interval
   - Open a URL: enter any URL you'd like and the program will open it in your default browser
   - Raise StandUp window: Raise the app's window to the top of your desktop and gives it focus.
 This will not change the size of the window.
   - Maximize StandUp window: the same as 'Raise StandUp window' but instead makes sure the window is maximized.
-- You can set different reminders for the end of focus and break intervals
+- You can set different reminders for the end of focus and break intervals.

 ### That's it!

-## What I've Learned
+## Learning Outcomes
 - Qt6
-  - This was my first project using Qt6 instead of Qt5.
+  - This was my first project using Qt6.
+Prior to this I used Qt5.
 - PySide
   - Before this project I used the PyQt bindings.
 The transition between the two was pretty smooth.
-- Custom Widgets
+- In-depth Custom Widgets
+  - QProgressRing
+    - Custom subclass of QWidget that functions like a QProgressBar but draws a circle around the text.
+    - learned how to use paintEvents, QPainters, and QPalettes to maintain the Qt look and feel.
-  - QProgressRing.py
+  - TimerWidget
-    - I made the QProgressRing as an alternative to the standard QProgressBar.
-Making this widget turned into it's own mini-project and it was a lot of fun.
-I hadn't re-implemented the paintEvent method before and in doing so I learned a lot about the QtGui module, QPainter, and QPalette objects.
+    - This widget contains a QProgressRing and buttons to control the timer.
+    - learned how to use timerEvents and QTimers to make this a breeze.
 - Making the most of inheritance
-  - I'm really happy with the way I used classes and inheritance to simplify the creation of Reminder and ReminderOptions (reminders.py)
+  - I'm happy with the way I used classes and inheritance to simplify the creation and use of reminders and reminder widgets.
-  - Base classes for the Qt widgets related to reminders (ReminderOptions) and the python objects that actually make the reminders happen (Reminder) make it easy to implement new reminders.
+  - Base classes for widgets that let users customize reminders (ReminderOptions) and the python objects that actually make the reminders happen (Reminder) make it easy to implement new reminders.
+  - Adding new reminders is as simple as writing a new ReminderOptions and Reminder subclass.
+The program will automatically add the new reminder to the GUI

 ## TODO
 - Make it easier to install and run